I3N0dWZm/I3N0dWZm.github.io/README.md

 Welcome - im wanatry,

-Here are a few interesting (to me), posts.
+Here are a few write ups ive created when stumbling across an issue, or equally some task im trying to simplify.

 _______________________________________________________________